By Daniel Canty

 It appears that CCS EOR dovetails quite neatly with the needs of the GCC countries, a thought given substance by Fayad’s assessment of the region’s sizable emissions and storage potential.
 “We have analysed the current and expected applicable stationary emission sources where CCS can be implemented, and we have compared it with the storage potential from certain applicable oil fields, and we have found there is a good match,” he says.

 Observers would be forgiven for their confusion at the opportunity presented to the oil industry to engage in environmental protection by boosting its output of fossil fuels.
-Ironically, the region’s utilities and oil companies can now ‘green up’ by acting according to their self-interests.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Ironically, the region’s utilities and oil companies can now ‘green up’ by acting according to their self-interests.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.